endolith/elsim/README.md

 |   10 |    50.78 |         82.94 | 95.35 |
 |  255 |    12.78 |         86.37 | 99.80 |

+See [/examples](./examples) folder for more on what it can do, such as reproductions of previous research.

 ## Goals

 - Fast (~25,000 elections per second on Core i7-9750H)